citp/privacy-policy-historical/h/ho/hob/hobbs.co.uk.md

-> *The following text is extracted and transformed from the hobbs.co.uk privacy policy that was archived on 2013-04-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130425084822id_/http%3A//www.hobbs.co.uk/information/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hobbs.co.uk privacy policy that was archived on 2013-08-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130814144504id_/http%3A//www.hobbs.co.uk/information/privacy) for the most accurate reproduction.*

 # Privacy Policy | Hobbs

-Hobbs takes your right to privacy very seriously.
-Here are some things you should know about how we protect information which you provide when communicating with us, including when you visit our website located at [http://www.hobbs.co.uk](http://www.hobbs.co.uk/).
-By communicating with us, including when you access and use our Website, you are accepting and agreeing to the information practices described in this Privacy and Cookies Policy.
+We treat your right to privacy very seriously.
+Here are some things you should know about how we protect any information you provide when communicating with us, including when you visit our website at http://www.hobbs.co.uk.
+By communicating with us, including when you access and use our website, you are accepting and agreeing to the information practices described in this Privacy and Cookies Policy, below.

-As part of our initiative to comply with recent legislation, full information on how we use and store cookies can be found in our _[cookies policy](https://web.archive.org/information/cookies-policy)_ , which forms part of this overall privacy policy.
+As part of our initiative to comply with recent legislation, full information on how we use and store cookies can be found in our [cookies policy](https://web.archive.org/information/cookies-policy), which forms part of this overall privacy policy.

 Who We Are